Skip to main content

 The pricing split

 StatusCake has a real free tier: ten uptime monitors at five-minute intervals, plus single allowances of its page speed, domain and SSL products.
-Pingdom has no free tier at all, only a 30-day trial, and then usage-based pricing where uptime checks, transaction checks and RUM pageviews each sit on their own ladder.
-Both geo-localize prices, so we describe shapes rather than numbers; check their pricing pages for your currency.
+Pingdom has no free tier at all, only a 30-day trial, and then usage-based pricing where uptime checks, transaction checks and RUM pageviews are each priced on their own scale.
+Both geo-localize prices, so we describe the pricing model rather than exact numbers; check their pricing pages for your currency.

 What each does well